adisekar/crwn-clothing/README.md

-Following along from the Udemy course on React by Yihua Zhang
+Following along from the course on React by Yihua Zhang